keesiemeijer/wp-parser-json/README.md

-# wp-parser-json
+# WP Parser JSON

-A WordPress plugin to create JSON files with posts.
+A WordPress plugin to create JSON files from posts.

 The settings page for this plugin is at `Tools` -> `WP Parser JSON`.
 Here you can create JSON files for any post type.
 Or use the `wp parser-json generate` [WP-CLI](https://wp-cli.org/) command to create JSON files.